The legality of online casino gambling

 Are internet live dealer casinos legal in Asian countries?

-At the time of writing, no Asian country had passed legislation specifically addressing the legality of online gambling.
+Few Asian countries have passed legislation specifically addressing the legality of online gambling (Singapore is a notable exception).
 As a general rule however, authorities in most Asian jurisdictions frown upon internet gambling activity and view it as illegal by virtue of general prohibitions on gambling.

 In Malaysia for example the Betting Act 1953, which renders the operation of a ‘common betting house’ and the act of gambling in a ‘common betting house’ as both illegal, is the cited authority for the government position that online gambling should also be illegal.
 As the legislation has not been amended to include internet websites within the definition of what constitutes a common betting house, or any of the myriad of other issues specific to online gambling, its effective application in this area is difficult to imagine.

-Similar situation exists in Singapore, Taiwan, South Korea.
+Similar situation exists in Taiwan and South Korea.
 Further complicating the situation is the fact that many of these jurisdictions can no longer claim to impose general bans on casino gambling, with all countries now either close to opening new casino resorts, or legislating to allow for the development of new casinos.